Pansy versus Viola… what’s the difference anyway?

 Pansies are the most commonly planted fall and winter annual in our area and for very good reason!
 Pansies bloom from fall into next spring, all the way through time to plant warm season annuals.
 They offer a large variety of color choices and many have huge blooms!
 Deadheading will help promote further blooming but isn’t completely necessary.
 You will need to feed them though; we suggest using Ferti-Lome Premium Bedding Plant Food at planting as well as Good Earth brand Jump Start to promote rooting.
 Additional feedings with water soluble BR-61 (which is like steroids for flowers!) is also recommended.
 This can be done during warm spells for best utilization by the plants.
 For more information on planting, including soil prep, visit this blog post.

 Pansies typically have large blooms, which are very showy!
-However, sometimes the large blooms get weighed down with rain and winter weather and depending on how long they are wet, they don’t stand back up.
-Violas on the other hand have much smaller blooms, which allows the water to go around the bloom, and the flowers stay upright.
+However, sometimes the large blooms get weighed down with rain and winter weather.
+Depending on how long they are wet, they don’t always stand back up.
+Violas on the other hand have much smaller blooms that don’t get weighed down during rain, the result being flowers that stay upright.
 Violas are also known for more heat and cold tolerance, which can mean a better spring display.
 Although there are less color options in violas, there are some stunning ones out there.
-Here are some viola examples:

 Let’s talk about the Nature series of pansies; wow, are they cool!
 They are new for us this year, and seem to be more compact than a viola, with blooms standing up taller.
 The bloom size is closer to a viola than the bloom size of panolas but the color choices are lovely!
 Take a look at these:

-We can’t finish this conversation without mentioning one of our favorites; the Cool Wave and other trailing pansies such as FreeFall and WonderFall pansies.
+We can’t finish this conversation without mentioning one of our favorites; the Cool Wave trailing pansy.
 The bloom size is smaller but the trailing/ spreading growth habit of these plants makes it perfect for pots.
 Our staff knows from personal experience how awesome these are; we are talking gorgeous color, trailing out of containers with a length as long as eighteen inches!
 These also create mounds of color in landscape beds; the spreading habit means you can plant them much further apart.
-There are a wide variety of colors available in these too!

 Cool Wave Pansy